raphCode/master-thesis-muzero/related_work.typ

 ]

-Stochastic MuZero matches the performance of !mz in deterministic !envs.
+!Smz matches the performance of !mz in deterministic !envs.
 It outperforms previous approaches in stochastic domains, such as the !g 2048 and backgammon.